Philipp Meyer

-Philipp Meyer (born May 3, 1974) is an American fiction writer, and is the author of the novels American Rust and The Son, as well as short stories published in The New Yorker and other places.
+Philipp Meyer (born May 3, 1974) is an American fiction writer and the author of the novels American Rust and The Son, as well as short stories published in The New Yorker and elsewhere.
 Meyer also created and produced the AMC television show based on his novel.
-Meyer won the 2009 Los Angeles Times Book Prize, was the recipient of a 2010 Guggenheim Fellowship and was a finalist for the 2014 Pulitzer Prize.
+He won the 2009 Los Angeles Times Book Prize, received a 2010 Guggenheim Fellowship and was a finalist for the 2014 Pulitzer Prize.
 He won the 2014 Lucien Barrière prize in France and the 2015 Prix Littérature-Monde Prize in France.
 In 2017 he was named a Chevalier (Knight) in France's Ordre des Arts et des Lettres.

-Meyer considers his literary influences to be "the modernists, basically Woolf, Faulkner, Joyce, Hemingway, Welty, etc." Various outlets such as the Wall Street Journal, Washington Post, New York Times, and the UK's Telegraph have compared his writing to William Faulkner, Ernest Hemingway, Cormac McCarthy, and J. D. Salinger.
+Meyer considers his literary influences to be "the modernists, basically Woolf, Faulkner, Joyce, Hemingway, Welty, etc." Outlets such as the Wall Street Journal, Washington Post, New York Times, and the Telegraph have compared his writing to William Faulkner, Ernest Hemingway, Cormac McCarthy, and J. D. Salinger.

 Education

 Meyer grew up in the Hampden neighborhood of Baltimore, Maryland.
-Hampden is a working class neighborhood mostly known as the setting for many of John Waters' films about Baltimore.
+Hampden is a working-class neighborhood mostly known as the setting for many of John Waters's films.
 Meyer attended the Baltimore City Public Schools system, including Baltimore City College High School, until dropping out at age 16 and getting a GED.
 He spent the next five years working as a bicycle mechanic and occasionally volunteering at Baltimore's Shock Trauma Center.

 At age 19, while taking college classes in Baltimore, Meyer decided to become a writer.
-He also decided to leave his hometown and at 21, after several attempts at applying to elite colleges, was admitted to Cornell University.
-Cornell was a hugely positive experience for Meyer, who reflected that “All of the sudden I wasn’t alone."
-During his time at Cornell, Meyer wrote a 600-page novel that was never published, later dismissing it as "self-indulgent undergrad nonsense".
-Meyer graduated from Cornell with a degree in English and many years later received an MFA from the Michener Center for Writers at the University of Texas.
+He also decided to leave Baltimore and at 21, after several attempts at applying to elite colleges, was admitted to Cornell University.
+Meyer loved Cornell, feeling that “All of the sudden I wasn’t alone."
+During his time there, he wrote a 600-page novel that was never published, later calling it "self-indulgent undergrad nonsense".
+Meyer graduated with a degree in English and many years later received an MFA from the Michener Center for Writers at the University of Texas.